ondrejmrkus/ondrejmrkus.github.io/content/_index.md

 - I'm doing my best to build the future of education as a co-founder @ [Playful](/playful/).
 - Startup founder, product designer, game designer, university teacher.
 - [Generalist](/fsf/), [introvert](/16/), [self-starter](/build/), optimizing to be [useful](/max-useful/).
-- I write about designing products, running startups, and trying to be 1 % better every day.
+- These days, I mostly write about running an edtech startup.

 ## Top Articles